music/about

 Pat plays bass for LADAMA

 LADAMA is an ensemble of women musicians (and me) from across the Americas who, as well as performing as a touring band, strive to engage youth in their respective communities in the process of music-making, dancing, composition and audio production through collaboration and performance workshops.
-They are Mafer Bandola (bandola llanera), Lara Klaus (percussion, drums), Daniela Serna (percussion) and Sara Lucas (voice, guitar) and me, Pat Swoboda (upright and electric bass).
+They are Mafer Bandola (bandola llanera), Lara Klaus (percussion, drums), Daniela Serna (percussion) and me, Pat Swoboda (upright and electric bass).
 Together they combine the rhythms and traditional instrumentation of frevo and maracatu from Pernambuco, Brazil; joropo songs from the high plains of Venezuela; cumbia, gaita and champeta from the Colombian coast and contemporary strains of American pop, rock and jazz.
 Members of LADAMA specialize in, among other instruments, the bandola llanera from Venezuela, the tambor alegre from Colombia, and the pandeiro and zabumba from Northeast Brazil.
 Their performances include original compositions and traditional songs sung in Spanish, Portuguese and English combining disparate elements into a cohesive whole.
 The result is a sonic experience through which we can view our future as a world that communicates across continents and cultures, with sound and story.

-Pat plays bass for GUTBUCKET
+Pat plays bass for Vieux Farka Toure